gugarosa/opfython/README.md

 1. The very first information you need is in the very **next** section.
 2. **Installing** is also easy if you wish to read the code and bump yourself into, follow along.
 3. Note that there might be some **additional** steps in order to use our solutions.
-4. If there is a problem, please do not **hesitate**, call us.
+4. If there is a problem, please do not **hesitate**.
+Call us.

 ---

 ## Getting started: 60 seconds with OPFython

 First of all.
 We have examples.
 Yes, they are commented.
 Just browse to `examples/`, chose your subpackage, and follow the example.
-We have high-level examples for most tasks we could think of.
+We have high-level examples for most tasks we could think.

 Alternatively, if you wish to learn even more, please take a minute: